Hal Vaughan

 In a later career as an author, Vaughan drew from his wartime and intelligence experiences for his research and books.
 In 2004, his first book, Doctor to the Resistance: The Heroic True Story of an American Surgeon and His Family in Occupied Paris, was published by Brassey's Inc. Vaughan followed up with FDR's 12 Apostles: The Spies Who Paved the Way for the Invasion of North Africa, which was published in 2006 by The Lyons Press.

-In August 2011, Vaughan published Sleeping with the Enemy: Coco Chanel's Secret War, brought out by Alfred A. Knopf.
+In August 2011, Vaughan published Sleeping with the Enemy: Coco Chanel's Secret War, published by Alfred A. Knopf.
 Based on newly declassified French and German intelligence materials of the war years, the book revealed never-before-told details of how Coco Chanel served the Abwehr as Agent 7124, code-name Westminster.
 Reports of the designer's covert activities include an attempt, at Himmler's behest, to get a message to Churchill in early 1944 that the SS wanted to broker a separate peace.
 Sleeping With the Enemy was translated into numerous languages and was met with critical acclaim.

 At the time of his death in 2013, Vaughan had self-published a roman à clef, A Purple Heart At Far Acre Farm, about his experiences as a 10-year-old spy.

-Vaughan was a member of Diplomatic and Consular Officers Retired (DACOR); Association of Former Intelligence Officers; the Paris Cercle de l'Union interalliée; and the National Press Club, Washington, DC.
+Vaughan was a member of Diplomatic and Consular Officers Retired (DACOR); Association of Former Intelligence Officers; the Paris Cercle de l'Union interalliée; and the National Press Club, Washington, D.C.
 He was also a consultant to the American Hospital of Paris at Neuilly since 1992.
 A polyglot, Vaughan was fluent in French, had a working knowledge of Italian, and had a passing acquaintance with German, Urdu, and Arabic.

-Hal Weston Vaughan died October 17, 2013 in Paris.
+Vaughan died October 17, 2013, in Paris.
 He is survived by his wife, Dr Phuong Gia, a physician; his son, Philippe, a security specialist in the foreign service; and a daughter, Chantal.